bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 {% si_step install Virtualbox; inst-virtualbox %}
 Before downloading the virtual machine you must have VirtualBox or some other virtualization application installed on your computer.
-Virtualbox is a cross-platform virtualization application that imports and runs our preconfigured virtual machine.
+VirtualBox is a cross-platform virtualization application that imports and runs our preconfigured virtual machine.